Critique of the Doctrines of Kant and Schopenhauer: Transcendental Analytic

 The combination (conjunctio) of a manifold can never come to us through the senses.

 This synthesis forms the main topic of the Analytic, and it is very important to never lose sight of the concerned issue, that partial-representations delivered by the senses need a mental faculty before appearing as connected in the mind:

 The synthesis is a blind but indispensable function of the soul, without which we should have no cognition whatever, but of the working of which we are seldom even conscious.

 And holding onto this important observation, it makes clear that the categories are a secondary issue in the Analytic.
 The categories are necessary as fixed rules for the subject in its conjoinment of partial-representations: otherwise the subject would arbitrarily conjoin whatever appears, and no sustained object could be perceived.

 In other words, Kant needed the categories because there is (according to his teaching) no coercion coming from the reality-in-itself to perceive this or that object, to conjoin the lower and upper part of the lamppost into one object.
 So the coercion to see sustained objects (and a world with natural laws) comes according to Kant solely from the subject.
-This "absurd" reasoning which Kant had to make, is not needed when we comprehend the activity which brings forth homogenous partial-representations as coming from the same thing-in-itself.
+This "absurd" reasoning of Kant's is not needed when we comprehend the activity which brings forth homogenous partial-representations as coming from the same thing-in-itself.
 The activity of a tree-in-itself would, when we behold its lower part, provide us the sensation that leads to the partial-representation of its lower part, and when we behold the upper part the corresponding partial-representation.
 Judgement-power can determine that the activity originates from one unity (the tree-in-itself) and reason conjoins them.
 This way, the coercion stems from reality-in-itself instead of the subject.